hpcleuven/VscDocumentation/source/software/software_stack.rst

 This gives a list of software packages that can be loaded.
 Some packages in this list include ``intel-2014a`` or ``foss-2014a`` in their name.
-These are packages installed with the 2014a versions of the toolchains based on the Intel and GNU compilers respectively.
+These are packages installed with the 2014a versions of the :ref:`toolchains <toolchains>` based on the Intel and GNU compilers respectively.
 The other packages do not belong to a particular toolchain.
 The name of the packages also includes a version number (right after the /) and sometimes other